Ikuni17/YahooChallenge/README.md

+# Simple TicTacToe
+- One or two player game
+- Simple AI for single player
+- Indicate winner or tie

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).